ArtHitParade

 On Christmas night, 1776 the surprise crossing of the half frozen Delaware river by General Washington changed the course of the Revolutionary War hampered by a previous series of defeats.

-That epic moment was painted by the German-born Emanuel Leutze in the wake of the 1848 European events.
+That epic moment was painted in Düsseldorf by the German-born Emanuel Leutze as a symbol for freedom in the wake of the 1848 European upheavals.

 The tall General is straight standing at the bow with a foot on the edge, looking ahead with a stiff determination.
 The US flag in its 1777 Stars and Stripes version is floating in the wind behind the hero.
 The boat is populated by various officers and troops including a rowing Black man, a Scot and a rowing woman, highlighting the proud Washington as the father of the US nation as a whole.